AmberC0209/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/semantic_segmentation.en.md

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/semantic_segmentation/02.png">

 If you are satisfied with the pipeline's performance, you can directly integrate and deploy it.
-If not, you can also use your private data to **fine-tune the model in the pipeline online**.
+If not, you can also use your private data to <b>fine-tune the model in the pipeline online</b>.

 ### 2.2 Local Experience
 Before using the General Semantic Segmentation Pipeline locally, ensure you have installed the PaddleX wheel package following the [PaddleX Local Installation Tutorial](../../../installation/installation.en.md).